6 YouTube Thumbnail Ideas to Speed Up Your Workflow

-For example, YouTuber-in-residence Rob Wilson uses the same look of confusion to create thumbnails like this for the vidIQ channel:
+For example, YouTuber-in-residence Rob Wilson uses this look of confusion to create thumbnails like this for the vidIQ channel:

 • Sad